object-oriented-python/object-oriented-programming/doc/source/2_programs_in_files.rst

 .. proof:exercise::

-    Follow the :ref:`instructions on the Faculty of Natural Sciences Python installation page <fons:python_folders>` to create the folder structure you will use for this course on your computer.
+    Follow the :ref:`instructions on the Imperial College London Python installation page <fons:python_folders>` to create the folder structure you will use for this course on your computer.
 Start with an overall folder for the module, and create a virtual environment in that module.